cyclus/cyclus.github.com/source/kernel/pr_review.rst

 Is the code implemented cleanly?

 * Are there "easy" optimizations (e.g. variable allocation outside of a well-used loop)?
-* Are the data structures you’re using the right ones?
+* Are the data structures you’re using the right ones? (ie. sets have unique elements while vectors have ordered elements)
-* If you have a list or a vector where all elements must be unique, then a set is the right data structure.
-* But if you’re using a dataset that must remain ordered, then DON’T use a set.
 * For loops vs while loops.
-* Premature optimization is not always good (you don’t know apriori where the sticking points will be.
+* Premature optimization is not always good (you don’t know apriori where the sticking points will be, and optimization often reduces maintainability).
-* Optimization often reduces maintainability.